sudhanshuDongre24/react-motion/README.md

 ```

 motionValueTemplete is a function used in Framer motion to define how a motionValue should be interpolated and represented as a string.
 It's particularly usefull for complex CSS properties that requires specific formatting like transform properties (translate, rotate, scale) or box-shadow

+## Motion Config

+The MotionConfig component can be used to set configuration options for all child motion components.

+**Props**

+- Transition: Define a fallback transition to use for all child motion components.
+- reduceMotion: